Illinois: U.S. presidential elections

 Illinois has shown a strong presence in presidential elections.
 Three presidents have claimed Illinois as their political base when running for president: Abraham Lincoln, Ulysses S. Grant, and most recently Barack Obama.
 Lincoln was born in Kentucky, but he moved to Illinois at age 21.
 He served in the General Assembly and represented the 7th congressional district in the U.S. House of Representatives before his election to the presidency in 1860.
 Ulysses S. Grant was born in Ohio and had a military career that precluded settling down, but on the eve of the Civil War and approaching middle age, he moved to Illinois and thus utilized the state as his home and political base when running for president.
 Barack Obama was born in Hawaii and made Illinois his home after graduating from law school, and later represented Illinois in the U.S. Senate.
-He then became president in 2008, running as a candidate from his Illinois base.
+He was then elected president in 2008, running as a candidate from his Illinois base.

 Ronald Reagan was born in Illinois, in the city of Tampico, raised in Dixon, Illinois, and educated at Eureka College, outside Peoria.
 Reagan later moved to California during his young adulthood.
 He then became an actor, and later became California's Governor before being elected president.

 Hillary Clinton was born and raised in the suburbs of Chicago and became the first woman to represent a major political party in the general election of the U.S. presidency.
 Clinton ran from a platform based in New York State.